Malware, Spyware, Virus, Worm, and Trojan horse

 Polymorphic viruses

 These viruses modify themselves as they reproduce.
-Since a polymorphic virus changes each time when it is executed, it is the hardest virus to detect.
-An antivirus program can't detect it until the program knows the specific evolution algorithm.
+Since a polymorphic virus changes each time it is executed, it is the hardest virus to detect.
+An antivirus program can't detect it until it knows the specific evolution algorithm.

 Macro viruses